Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/apply-interactions-bindings.md

 ## Apply Interactions to bindings in the Editor

-If you're using [project-wide actions](actions-editor.md), or [Input Action Assets](action-assets.md), you can add any Interaction to your bindings via the Input Action editor.
+If you're using [project-wide actions](actions-editor.md), or [Input action assets](action-assets.md), you can add any Interaction to your bindings with the Input Action editor.

 1. Once you have [created some bindings](actions-editor.md#bindings), select the binding you want to add Interactions to, so that the right pane of the window displays the properties for that binding.
 1. Select the plus icon on the __Interactions__ foldout to open a list of all available Interactions types.